-Kingston WritersFest Kids on Saturday & The Seven Author Gala ing author Eric Walters' The unities might survive in
+Kingston WritersFest Kids on Saturday and The Seven Author Gala

 We welcomed Kingston WritersFest's Kids on Saturday events to the Central Branch, featuring the delightful Ellie MacKay and the ever-popular Eric Walters.
-Eric returned with friends Richard Scrimger, Shane Peacock, Norah McClintock, the sixth annual Kingston WritersFest.
-These free events will be held in the Wilson Room at th Central Library on Saturday, September 27

-Ted Staunton, John Wilson and Sigmund Brouwer in October for our red carpet launch of their Seven series' sequels.
+Eric returned with friends Richard Scrimger, Shane Peacock, Norah McClintock, Ted Staunton, John Wilson and Sigmund Brouwer in October for our red carpet launch of their Seven series' sequels.